hetalang/heta-specifications/units.md

 ## User defined units

 User can create his own list of units and use it instead of core units.
-It can be done creating `UnitsDef` components.
+It can be done creating `#defineUnit` action.
+The `units` property here can be expressed by `UnitsExpr` or `UnitsComponent[]`

 Example:
 ```heta